-Fraport AG's funding concept for its community, cultural, and social engagement is "Active for the region".
+Fraport AG's funding concept for its community, cultural, and social engagement is "Active for the Region".
 It primarily serves to boost clubs and support volunteer work in the region around Frankfurt Airport.
-In addition, Fraport AG has, amongst other measures, set up an environmental fund as part of its dedication to fulfilling the environmental requirements that stem from operating the airport above and beyond the statutory regulations.
-All environmentally relevant Group companies are committed to the sustainable, conserving, and preventive use of natural resources and the environment.
+However, in 2020 and presumably in the years to come, the effects of the Covid-19 pandemic have forced Fraport AG to reduce expenses that are not directly related to its core business.